 You will receive your letter of acceptance from your host university by email or mail.
 Make sure that all dates for your stay are correct.
 If requested, reply to your offer and fill out any forms from your host university.

-Upload a copy of your letter of acceptance to the MoveON database under the tab 'Before the mobility'.
+Upload a copy of your letter of acceptance to the MoveON database under the tab 'AFTER NOMINATION: Document upload for mobility abroad'.

 Email your international coordinator at your faculty and let them know you've uploaded the document.
 If your letter of acceptance does not contain information about the start and end date for your exchange, you must send in this information by including a link to the host university's website with the start and end date for the semester.
 This information is often called an 'academic calendar'.

 If you are entitled to student grants and loans through the Swedish Board of Student Finance (CSN), you can apply for financial support for your exchange semester.
 We recommend that you apply for support for two semesters, even if you are only planning to go on exchange for one semester.